Ghana-Data-Science-Summit-IndabaX-Ghana/IndabaX25/LLMs for Text Generation & Summarization/README.md

 The workshop explores modern approaches to text summarization using transformer-based architectures, covering both extractive and abstractive techniques.
 Participants will gain practical experience implementing multi-stage summarization pipelines and evaluating their quality using various metrics.

+## Workshop Objectives

+- **You will be able to compare multiple summarization approaches**: Understand and apply extractive, abstractive, and hybrid techniques for text summarization.
+- **You will be able to control summary generation**: Learn how to adjust summary length, style, and focus using advanced control parameters.
+- **You will be able to evaluate summaries comprehensively**: Go beyond ROUGE by assessing factual consistency and semantic similarity.
+- **You will be able to build multi-stage summarization pipelines**: Combine different techniques to create more effective summarization systems.

 ## Table of Contents

 1. [Prerequisites](#prerequisites)